libbitcoin/libbitcoin-system/doc/sphinx/blockchain.rst

 any dependent blocks.

 In our example we want to fetch and display the last block header.
-To fetch the last depth number, we use :func:`blockchain::fetch_last_depth`.
-To fetch the block header for a depth number, we use :func:`blockchain::fetch_block_header`.
+To fetch the last height number, we use :func:`blockchain::fetch_last_height`.
+To fetch the block header for a height number, we use :func:`blockchain::fetch_block_header`.

-.. cpp:function:: void blockchain::fetch_block_header(size_t depth, fetch_handler_block_header handle_fetch)
+.. cpp:function:: void blockchain::fetch_block_header(size_t height, fetch_handler_block_header handle_fetch)

-   Fetches the block header by depth.
+   Fetches the block header by height.
    ::

     void handle_fetch(